Attention deficit hyperactivity disorder (ADHD) is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.

 - High exposure to lead

-Teachers and parents can learn behavior-changing strategies for dealing with difficult situations.
+- Behaviour therapy — Teachers and parents can learn behaviour-changing strategies for dealing with difficult situations.

-Meditation- Though it is not easy to make a hyperactive child meditate.
-But if with proper counselling and patience you are able to convince the child for meditation, then this is the Gold Standard Treatment of ADHD.
+- Meditation — Though it is not easy to make a hyperactive child meditate.
+But if with proper counselling and patience you are able to convince the child to meditate, then this is the Gold Standard Treatment for Attention deficit hyperactivity disorder.
+Within a month, the results are visible.
+Yoga and Dhyan offer a promising role in treating ADHD.

-This help parents to develop ways to understand and guide their child’s behavior
+- Parenting skills training — This helps parents to develop ways to understand and guide their child’s behaviour